A 2004 Biopic

 - Metaphorically True: He was filming animals to make a visual record of mammalian behavior.
 He never said which mammal species he was focusing on (H. sapiens, as it turned out).

 - Method Acting: Laura Linney gained 20 pounds for this film, mainly by eating Krispy Kreme glazed donuts.
+It's not noticeable at all.

 - Really Gets Around: Both Kinsey and his wife had several extramarital affairs.
 No Double Standard was applied, since both Alfred and Clara were polyamorous and had an "open marriage".